-Relevant policies
+Relevant Policies

-The organisation operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations
+The organisation operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

 - The organisation encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The organisation's whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation. - Employee code of conduct the organisation's code makes clear to employees the actions and behaviour expected of them when representing the organisation.
 The organisation strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain. - Supplier code of conduct the organisation is committed to ensuring that its suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
-Serious violations of the organisation's supplier code of conduct will lead to the termination of the business relationship - The organisation uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.
+Serious violations of the organisation's supplier code of conduct will lead to the termination of the business relationship. - The organisation uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.

-Due diligence
+Due Diligence

 The organisation undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
-The organisation's due diligence and reviews include
+The organisation's due diligence and reviews include:

-- evaluating the modern slavery and human trafficking risks of each new supplier - conducting supplier audits or assessments through internal auditors, which have a greater degree of focus on slavery and human trafficking where general risks are identified - We will be conducting training courses with focus on slavery and human trafficking and how we can identify and reduce these risks
+- Evaluating the modern slavery and human trafficking risks of each new supplier - Conducting supplier audits or assessments through internal auditors, which have a greater degree of focus on slavery and human trafficking where general risks are identified.